tab-yair/game/src/README.md

 ### Explanation of interactions

-* **Game.java**: Initializes the game window, loads sprites and collidable objects, and runs the main game loop.
+* **Main.java**: Initializes the game window, loads sprites and collidable objects, and runs the main game loop.
 * **GameEnvironment**: Manages all `Collidable` objects and handles collision detection.
 * **SpriteCollection**: Updates and draws all sprites each frame.
 * **Entities**: Interactive objects such as Ball, Block, and Paddle.